LukeZGD/Legacy-iOS-Kit/README.md

 - **For A7 devices:**
   - Do not use USB-C to lightning cables as this can prevent a successful restore
   - ipwndfu is unfortunately very unreliable on Linux, you may have to try multiple times (Linux users may also try in a live USB)
-  - If the script cannot find your device in pwnREC mode or gets stuck, you may have to start over by [force restarting](https://support.apple.com/en-ph/guide/iphone/iph8903c3ee6/ios) and re-entering recovery/DFU mode
+  - If the script cannot find your device in pwnREC mode or gets stuck, you may have to start over by [force restarting](https://support.apple.com/guide/iphone/iph8903c3ee6/ios) and re-entering recovery/DFU mode
   - Use an Intel or Apple Silicon PC/Mac as entering pwnDFU (checkm8) may be a lot more unreliable on AMD devices
-  - Apple Silicon Mac users running macOS 11.3 and newer may encounter issues entering pwnDFU mode (see issue [#114](https://github.com/LukeZGD/iOS-OTA-Downgrader/issues/114))
+  - Apple Silicon Mac users running macOS 11.3 and newer may encounter issues entering pwnDFU mode (see [issue #114](https://github.com/LukeZGD/iOS-OTA-Downgrader/issues/114))
-  - For more troubleshooting steps for entering pwnDFU mode, see issue [#126](https://github.com/LukeZGD/iOS-OTA-Downgrader/issues/126)
+  - For more troubleshooting steps for entering pwnDFU mode, see [issue #126](https://github.com/LukeZGD/iOS-OTA-Downgrader/issues/126)
   - Other than the above, unfortunately there is not much else I can do to help regarding entering pwnDFU mode.
 - **For 32-bit devices:**
   - To make sure that SSH is successful, try these steps: Reinstall OpenSSH/Dropbear, reboot and rejailbreak, then reinstall them again
-  - To devices with baseband, this script will restore your device with the latest baseband (except when jailbreak is enabled, and on iPhone5,1 as there are reported issues)
+  - To devices with baseband, this script will restore your device with the latest baseband (except when jailbreak is enabled, and on iPhone5,1 where there were reported issues)
   - This script can also be used to just enter kDFU mode for all supported devices
   - This script can work on virtual machines, but I will not provide support for them
   - If you want to use other manually saved blobs for 6.1.3/8.4.1, create a folder named `saved`, then within it create another folder named `shsh`.
 You can then put your blob inside that folder.